progmaticltd/homebox/README.md

 - dev-support : Install some convenient tools for better development support on the server
 - dev-cleanup : Remove the development packages previously installed
 - ldap-refresh: Read again the user's list, and refresh email aliases
+- display-config: Display the whole configuration that will be used, useful before deploying.

 During the development phase, you can also run the scripts one by one.